Artica2012/VirtualGM/README.md

 Goals:
 - Provide a light weight streamlined experience
 - Develop an easy to use, system agnostic initiative tracker

-It does have some reference/lookup that is D&D 4th edition specific, considering adding lookups to other systems in the future.
+- The initiative tracker should be able to go from importing the bot, to basic combat within three minutes.
+- Additional functionality which adds to the user experience but is not essential to the basic running of the tracker

 This project uses the py-cord library for interfacing with discord.

-## How To Use VirtualGM:
+# How To Use VirtualGM:

-### Initial Setup
+## Initial Setup
-- To set up the bot, simply run the /i admin command and choose 'setup'.
+- To set up the bot, simply run the **/admin start** command.
+Three inputs will be required, the player channel, the gm channel and the username of the gm.
-- Once this is done, you should select a channel to be your main dice rolling channel and run the /i admin command and choose 'tracker'.
-This will pin  a tracker into the channel for your player's usage.
-- Next select a channel for the GM screen.
-This channel should ideally be hidden from the players but VirtualGM will need message permissions for the channel.
-Run the /i admin command and select 'gm tracker'.
-This channel will show a more verbose tracker, and will receive secret rolls.
+  - The GM channel will show a more verbose tracker, and will receive secret rolls.
+  - Make sure that VirtualGM has the 'send messages' permissions in both of the channels.
+  - Virtual GM can be set up to have multiple simultaneous tables in your server.
+To allow this, each table is tied to a pair of channels, and the tracker functions will not work outside of these channels.
+Channels cannot be changed once they are set, and one channel cannot house multiple tables.

+## Command Reference

 ### Dice Roller
-- Dice are rolled with the /r slash command.
+- Dice are rolled with the **/r** slash command.
 - The format is XdY+Z Label (e.g 1d20+7 Initiative)
 - The dice roller will accept complex strings of dice (e.g 2d8+3d6-1d4+2)
-- The optional secret command with the dice roller will send the result to the GM channel if it has been set up.
+- The optional secret command with the dice roller will send the result to the GM channel if the channel used has an initiative tracker set up.

-### Initiative Tracker - Commands
+### Admin Commands
- - **/i admin** - Administrative Commands (GM Restricted)
+- **/admin start** - The command to initialize the tracker in the selected channels
-   - _setup_ - Initializes the bot
+- **/admin tracker** - Contains useful administrative tools for the initiative tracker
   - _transfer gm_ - Transfers the GM permissions to another user
-   - _tracker_ - posts a pinned tracker into the given channel and assigns it as the active channel.
-This will deactivate the previous pinned tracker, (although it will not delete nor unpin it, the old pin will just cease to update automatically)
-   - _gm tracker_ - posts a pinned gm tracker, which is more verbose and displays NPC hp and counters.
-It will also assign the channel to act as the GM channel, which will receive secret rolls.
+  - _reset trackers_ - Will post and pin new copies of the trackers.
+Run this if the old tracker is deleted or lost for some reason.
+- **/admin options** - View and toggle additional modules
+  - _View Modules_ - Displays the current availible modules and if they are enabled for this table
+  - _Timekeeper_ - Toggles the Timekeeper Module (See below for details)
+    - Optional second input to set the number of seconds elapse per round.
+Default is 6 (D&D/Pathfinder)
+  - _Block Initiative_ - This will toggle block initiative when the next initiative is started or advanced.

+### Initiative Tracker Commands
  - **/i add** - Add a PC or NPC
    - takes the argument player with the choice of player or NPC.
 NPCs have their health obscured and do not show custom counters on the non-gm tracker.
  - **/i manage** - Mange Initiative (GM Restricted)